 Post Operative Care

-For the first month patients should avoid any strenuous activities such as jogging, bending, heavy housework, sex, or any activity that may increase your blood pressure.
+• Strenuous Activities.
+Patients are advised to avoid any strenuous activities such as jogging, heavy housework, sex, bending, or any activity that may increase blood pressure.
 Exposure to the heat or sun should be limited for several months following surgery, including spas and saunas.

 Risks and Complications

-If you have fine or thin hair, the scar may be more visible than with candidates who have thick hair.
-Hair does not grow through scar tissue, although if necessary there is a very reliable procedure to correct this later by hair transplant.
+If you have thin hair, the scar may be more visible than with patients who have thick hair.
+Hair does not grow through scar tissue.
+A hair transplant may be needed later to correct this problem.
 These risks are reduced, but not eliminated, with a new procedure where the brow is lifted endoscopically.

-Almost all patients are happy with the results and achieve a younger appearance.
-The procedure can minimise the effects aging for years.
+Almost all clients are happy with the results of lateral brow lift and achieve a younger appearance.
+The procedure controls the visible signs of aging.

 Brow Lift Vs Brow Suspension